-Around five years ago as of posting this article I did a review on my Surface Pro which was a device I loved.
+Around five years ago as of posting this article, I did a review on my Surface Pro which was a device I loved.
 It was quite powerful, looked nice and pretty much did everything I wanted with a tablet excluding the fact the battery life sucked big time.
-Sadly my Surface Pro has now been taken out of action and repair job on it is not worth the cost so I decided to look for a new device – a new tablet that I can use while out and about but can still run a few things I want on it.
+Sadly my Surface Pro has now been taken out of action and a repair job on it is not worth the cost so I decided to look for a new device – a new tablet that I can use while out and about but can still run a few things I want on it.

-So here we are: My Review on the Linx 1010.
-I will be doing my review in a couple of sections and naturally your usage may vary.
+So here we are My Review on the Linx 1010.
+I will be doing my review in a couple of sections and naturally, your usage may vary.
 I am going to add that I am not doing any stress tests or benchmarks – you can find them all over the World Wide Web.
 My review is based on a day to day usage I would have with it.
 Continue reading →

 As per what normally happens so often to me (See: Laptops from the past), as of writing this article I am doing some research into a replacement system for my “every day usage” and during my search I finally had the chance to try using a Microsoft Surface Pro and while there was some problems and things I would change – I found the Microsoft Surface Pro to actually be a very good device that I would replace my laptop and tablet.